-BART raised \$300 million with its first green bond issue as part of Measure RR.
-Anyone can call their bonds green, but BART went a step further, obtaining green bond certification through the Climate Bonds Initiative's Low Carbon Transport Standard.
-BART was the second transit issuer to obtain the CBI certification (after NYC MTA) and the first on the West Coast.
+BART raised \$300 million with its first green bond issue as part of Measure RR; green bonds are bonds funding projects with positive environmental effects such as mass transit.
+Anyone can call their bonds "green," but BART went a step further, obtaining green bond certification through the Climate Bonds Initiative's Low Carbon Transport Standard.
+BART was the second transit issuer to obtain the CBI certification (after NYMTA) and the first on the West Coast.

-In June 2017, BART became one of, if not the first, municipal bond issuer in the nation to provide priority order status to ESG investors wishing to purchase their green bonds.
-During a negotiated bond sale, investors are invited to place orders for their desired amount of the bonds that are being offered.
-Often, issuers like BART will set different levels of priority for different types of investors based on particular goals.
-Most commonly, an issuer may give priority in certain maturities to retail investors to ensure the bonds are not entirely purchased by large institutional investors.
+In June 2017, BART became one of the first municipal bond issuers in the nation to provide priority status to investors who focus on lending to projects with certain environmental, social and governance (ESG) characteristics.
+During a negotiated bond sale, investors are invited to place orders for their desired amount of bonds being offered.
+Often, issuers like BART will set different priority levels for different types of investors.
+Most commonly, an issuer may give priority in certain maturities to retail investors to ensure the bonds are not purchased solely by large institutional investors.

-As a part of BART's June 2017 bond sale, BART offered certain maturities during a retail order period with preference for retail investors who resided in the three counties of the BART District (who provided 64% of the over 450 orders totaling \$378 million during the retail order period).
-The following day, BART sold the remaining maturities to institutional and retail investors with an ultimate priority for institutional investors with an Environmental, Social and Governance focus.
-This innovation in the municipal bond market enhanced the visibility of BART's deal with the few ESG funds as well as the related non-ESG funds.
-Ultimately, bonds placed with one ESG investor received preference among the \$1.3 billion in institutional orders and the resulting true interest cost was 140 basis points below BART's projections, saving taxpayers millions.
+As part of the June 2017 bond sale, BART offered certain maturities with preference for retail investors residing in the three counties of the BART District (who provided 64% of the more than 450 orders totaling \$378 million during the retail order period).
+The following day, BART sold the remaining maturities to institutional and retail investors prioritizing an ESG focus.
+This innovation in the municipal bond market enhanced the visibility of BART's deal with ESG funds as well as with related non-ESG funds.
+Ultimately, bonds placed with one ESG investor received preference among the \$1.3 billion in institutional orders, and the resulting true interest cost was 140 basis points below BART's 2016 projections, saving taxpayers millions.

 "Given the overwhelming response of both retail and institutional investors, we've succeeded in broadening our investor base," said Rose Poblete, BART's Controller-Treasurer.
 Investors include a wide array from individuals (the starting threshold was \$5,000) up to large institutions.
-"Now that we know how to do it, and with our longterm sustainability goals, we will definitely do it in the future"
+"Now that we know how to do it, and with our long-term sustainability goals, we will definitely do it in the future."